gohugoio/hugo/content/en/news/0.36.1-relnotes/index.md

 png: invalid format: not enough pixel data
 ```

 This commit fixes that by adding a mutex per image.
-This should also improve the performance, sligthly, as it avoids duplicate work.
+This should also improve the performance, slightly, as it avoids duplicate work.

 The current workaround before this fix is to always operate on the original: